 If you believe you have TMJ disorder, trust the TMJ specialists at Koala® Center For Sleep & TMJ Disorders for a professional and thorough diagnosis.
 We can help you determine the root cause and develop a treatment plan that uniquely addresses your needs.
 For more information call us at one of our clinics today or request an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX.
+Locations in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX.

 What is the most common cause of TMJ dysfunction?

 How do I know if I have TMJ?

 TMJ refers to the two temporomandibular joints that connect the jaw to the skull.
 This joint is essential for basic functions like eating, talking, drinking, and even yawning.
 When this joint is experiencing pain, it can greatly impede one’s quality of life.
 People experiencing TMJ disorder symptoms should receive a professional diagnosis as soon as possible in order to maximize the chance of successful treatment and to minimize the chance of complications.

 Testing for TMJ is an important step prior to treatment.
 Currently, there is no standardized test to correctly identify TMJ.
 It can be difficult to determine, as dental conditions, such as a toothache or sinus problems, can cause similar symptoms.
 In the majority of cases, the description of symptoms, combined with a simple physical examination of the face and jaw, provides useful information for diagnosing TMJ disorders.
 A dental TMJ specialist may also take x-rays and make a cast of a patient’s teeth to see how their bite fits together.
 They may also request specialized x-rays for the TM joints.